 When you do submit, and actually lie still, you can see when it is recording your heart rate

 You just lie there for about two mins, and then the Polar M430 gives a little buzz and you are done

 More in-depth detail, and more importantly tracking over time is available on the Polar Flow

 The M300 does have cycling features, but they are relatively rudimentary, and based on the watches GPS, rather than the ability to connect speed/cadence meters -which is not possible.
-So similarly to running you get pace, speed, distance, time and heart rates data.
+So similarly to running, you get pace, speed, distance, time and heart rates data.

-If we have outdoor, we’ve also got indoor cycling options is also available, which is the same with the optical HR running, and the with thec GPS off, So this is basically a recording of time and heart rates during that training session.
+If we have outdoor, we’ve also got indoor cycling options is also available, which is the same with the optical HR running, and with the GPS off, So this is basically a recording of time and heart rates during that training session.
 As such there is limited useful data that can be taken from this – as you cant connect ANY cycling specific sensors.

-This is REALLY something I don’t understand the logic on, Polar allows connections to heart rate monitors and foot pods via Bluetooth, why not go that little bit further and add cycling sensors as well?
+This is REALLY something I don’t understand the logic on; Polar allows connections to heart rate monitors and foot pods via Bluetooth, why not go that little bit further and add cycling sensors as well?

 You can either see your progress on the device either from the watch face, or the My Day menu

 Inside the My Day section, well you get a recording of what you’ve done during the day!